oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/open-sql-worksheet/open-sql-worksheet.md

 ### Prerequisites:

-- Access to the Autonomous Database Console or a URL to Autonomous Database Actions.
+- Access to the Autonomous AI Database Console or a URL to Autonomous AI Database Actions.

 ## Task 1 - Connect to the Database Actions Tool Set

 You will use the Data Studio Analysis tool to create your Analytic View.
 Data Studio is part of the Database Actions tool set, which contains many different types of tools.

-You can connect to Database Actions using the Autonomous Database Service Console or using a URL provided by your Autonomous Database administrator.
+You can connect to Database Actions using the Autonomous AI Database Service Console or using a URL provided by your Autonomous AI Database administrator.

-1. If you are connecting via the Autonomous Database Service Console, choose the Database Actions button.
+1. If you are connecting via the Autonomous AI Database Service Console, click the Database Actions button, and select SQL.

 ![Open Database Actions](images/adb-console-access-db-actions.png)

-## Task 2 - Connect to SQL Worksheet

 SQL Worksheet allows you to run SQL commands in the Oracle Database.
 You will run SQL commands to create a database user and load sample data.

-1. Choose the SQL button.
+If you have been given a URL for Database Actions by your Administrator, log in, and then select the SQL button from the Development section.

 ![Open SQL Worksheet](images/start-sql-worksheet.png)